algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Removes the element with the largest key in the RedBlackTree.
+     * Removes the element with the largest key in the RedBlackTreeMap.
      *
-     * @throws NoSuchElementException if the RedBlackTree is empty */ public void deleteMax() {
+     * @throws NoSuchElementException if the RedBlackTreeMap is empty */ public void deleteMax() {
         if (isEmpty())
             throw new NoSuchElementException("deleteMax with empty " +
-                    "RedBlackTree");
+                    "RedBlackTreeMap");

         if (!isRed(root.left) && !isRed(root.right))
             root.color = RED;